 Studied law in Westminster, London.

-Chronology/Biography of Owen Glendower:
+Timeline of Owen Glendower:

-1408: Henry captured Owen Glendower’s strongholds of Aberystwyth after a long siege.
+1408: Henry captures Owen Glendower’s strongholds of Aberystwyth after a long siege.
 The plots of the Earl of Northumberland and the French armies had come to nothing and this was effectively the end of the armed struggle.

 To an unknown Welsh girl.